kristenmills/to-do/README.md

 		2. Write Paper
 		4. Clean Things

+To clear the completed items

+	todo clear

-To clear the entire list
+To clear the entire list and reset the count

-	todo -c
+	todo clear -a

 You can see the usage details with